henry4k/diary/README.md

 ## Configuration

-First you need to create the configuration file.
+First you need to create the configuration file called `diary.ini`.
 Take your time here, since you don't want to change the values later on.
 (Already created diary entries are not adapted automatically.)